QUB-ASL/bzzz/CONTRIBUTING.md

 ### 3.3.
 Documentation and comments

 - Overall, adequate documentation should be provided to allow anyone to construct this quadcopter and contribute to the code
-- In C++, the code should be documented using [Doxygen](https://www.doxygen.nl/manual/docblocks.html)-style docstring
+- In C++, the code should be documented using [Doxygen](https://www.doxygen.nl/manual/docblocks.html)-style docstrings
-- In Python, the code should be documented using [Sphinx](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) docstring
+- In Python, the code should be documented using [Sphinx](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) docstrings

 Example of C++ documentation: